pvvx/ADV_BLE2UART/source/ble2uart/README.md

 - LEDs to monitor the BLE advertising interface;
 - the software exploits the latest version of the [Telink SDK](https://wiki.telink-semi.cn/wiki/chip-series/TLSR825x-Series/#software-development-kit) for [Bluetooth LE Multi Connection](https://wiki.telink-semi.cn/tools_and_sdk/BLE/B85M_BLE_SDK.zip);
 - ready-to-compile makefile;
-- Compared to implementations based on variants of the Hayes/AT command set, this software employs a very compact bidirectional protocol to optimize UART traffic;
+- compact bidirectional byte-oriented protocol with CRC16-protected UART transport;
 - the BLE device can be fully controlled by the hosts via commands;
 - Available commands can be extended.